AlfonsoPajader/SOAR-EDR-Project/README.md

 # SOAR-EDR-Project

 # Objective
-A virtual machine will be used as the environment to run LaZagne.
+A virtual machine will be used as the endpoint to run LaZagne.
 LimaCharlie will detect the event and send out its details to Slack and email.
 Additionally, the user will be given a prompt on whether to isolate the machine or not.
 - LaZagne: program that retrieves passwords.
 - LimaCharlie: EDR (Endpoint Detection & Response) platform.
 Detect mailicous events and isolate machines
 - Slack: Communications. receive alerts of the events